Gymat/SurfelNeRF/README.md

 ### Data preparation

 We provide the test data and an inference code for 8 test scenes on ScanNet without per-scene optimization.
-You can direct download the preprocessed data provided by us at here: [Google-Drive]().
 To speed up inference and training, we preprocess the raw data to obtain the corresponding world 3D coordinates as surfels initialization for each pixel based on estimated depth.
+You can direct download the preprocessed data provided by us at here: [Google-Drive](https://drive.google.com/file/d/1C4_G7UY69mR40AiawSbfS8x0OT8d5PCb/view?usp=sharing) and the raw data from here: [download-link]().
+Unzip them and put them in the corresponding path, ```./datasets ```.
 The layout of data should look like:
 ```
 SurfelNeRF